EchoDel/data_science_experiments/create_music/spectrogram/readme.md

 # Conclusion

-For this first pass a mel spectrogram is used with a window length of 2048 noting the limitation of this approach and should the requirement to take the model to production a smaller window will be selected.
+For this first pass a spectrogram is used with a window length of 2048 noting the limitation of this approach and should the requirement to take the model to production a smaller window will be selected.

 # References